Last updated: June 5, 2019. To see what has changed, click here.

 MongoDB will use commercially reasonable efforts to maximize the availability of MongoDB Atlas, and provides performance standards as detailed below.
 This Service Level Agreement (“SLA”) applies only to MongoDB Atlas deployments at level M30 or above that have been up for a minimum of 24 hours, and does not apply to any other product offered by MongoDB.
 We will provide at least 90 days' advance notice for adverse changes to this SLA.

 If we do not achieve and maintain the Monthly Uptime Percentages set forth in the table below, then you may be eligible for a Service Credit.

 |Monthly Uptime Percentage||Service Credit|

 |< 99.995% but equal to or greater than 99.0%||10%|

-"Downtime" is the total accumulated minutes during a calendar month for a given MongoDB Atlas cluster during which the entire MongoDB Atlas cluster is unavailable.
-A minute is considered unavailable for a given MongoDB Atlas cluster if all continuous attempts by Customer to establish a connection to the MongoDB Atlas cluster within the minute fail.
-Downtime does not include scheduled downtime for maintenance or upgrades.
-Partial minutes of unavailability will not be counted towards Downtime.
+"Downtime" is calculated per MongoDB Atlas cluster on a monthly basis and is the total number of minutes during the month that the entire MongoDB Atlas cluster was unavailable.
+A minute is considered unavailable if all of your continuous attempts to establish a connection to the MongoDB Atlas cluster within the minute fail.
+Downtime does not include partial minutes of unavailability or scheduled downtime for maintenance and upgrades.

-The claim must include all information necessary for MongoDB to validate the claim, including but not limited to: (i) a detailed description of the events resulting in Downtime, including your request logs that document the errors and corroborate your claimed outage (any confidential or sensitive information in these logs should be removed or replaced with asterisks); (ii) information regarding the time and duration of the Downtime; (iii) the number and location(s) of affected users (if applicable); and (iv) descriptions of your attempts to resolve the events resulting in Downtime at the time of occurrence.
+- You must include all information necessary for MongoDB to validate your claim, including: (i) a detailed description of the events resulting in Downtime, including your request logs that document the errors and corroborate your claimed outage (with any confidential or sensitive information in the logs removed or replaced with asterisks); (ii) information regarding the time and duration of the Downtime; (iii) the number and location(s) of affected users (if applicable); and (iv) descriptions of your attempts to resolve the Downtime at the time of occurrence.